 - 7. Click Write Spherical Fit or Write Ellipsoid Fit accordingly.
-This will write the values to the sensor memory. - 8.
-Cycle power to the sensor if prompted, and then use the Refresh button, if needed, to reestablish communication with the sensor. - 9.
-Start a calibration verification by clicking the Start Streaming Data button next to Verify Calibration (Figure 29 Verify Calibration).
+This will write the values to the sensor memory. - 8 Cycle power to the sensor if prompted, and then use the Refresh button, if needed, to reestablish communication with the sensor. - 9.
+Start a calibration verification by clicking the Start Streaming Data button next to Verify Calibration (Figure 28 Verify Calibration).
 Rotate the device in all orientations in the same way as during calibration.
 When completed click the Stop Streaming Data button next to Verify Calibration.
 The resulting data points should be on or near the spherical grid.
 Hold the left mouse button and drag to rotate the image.
 The mouse wheel can be used to zoom in and out.
 If the fit is not close, the sensor may require re-calibration.
 If it is close, as shown, calibration and verification is complete.

-Figure 29 - Verify Calibration
+Figure 28 -Verify Calibration

-6.5 Estimation Filter Aiding
+4.5 Estimation Filter Aiding

-There are four primary categories with sub-menus in each to customize GNSS, heading, pitch-roll, and altitude.
+There are four primary categories with sub-menus in each to customize GNSS,heading, pitch-roll, and altitude.
 To enter the Estimation Filter Aiding menu, select the sensor name in the MIP Monitor software main window, then select Settings > Device > Estimation Filter > EF Aiding.

-- 1. GNSS Source has three options including, None, Internal GNSS, and External GNSS Message (see GNSS External Receiver on page 62). - 2.
-Heading Aiding has eight options including, 1) None, 2) Magnetometer, 3) GNSS velocity, 4) External Heading Message, 5) Mag & GNSS, 6) GNSS Velocity & External Msg, 7) Mag & External Msg, 8) Mag & GNSS Vel & Ext Msg.
-For more information, (see Heading Aiding Settings on page 43). - 3.
+- 1. GNSS Source has three options including, None, Internal GNSS, and External GNSS Message (see GPS External Receiver on page 1). - Heading Aiding has eight options including, None1) None, 2) Magnetometer, 3) GNSS velocity, 4) External Heading Message, 5) Mag & GNSS, 6) GNSS Velocity & External Msg, 7) Mag & External Msg, 8) Mag & GNSS Vel & Ext Msg.
+For more information, (see Heading Aiding Settings on page 42). - 3.
 Pitch/Roll Aiding has two options including, None and Gravity Vector. - 4.
 Altitude Heading has two options including, None and Pressure Altimeter.

-Figure 30 - EF Aiding Options Menu
+Figure 29 - EF Aiding Options Menu

-6.6 Heading Aiding Settings
+4.6 Heading Aiding Settings

 Device settings are stored in the sensor memory.
 Only the configuration options that are available for the type of sensor being used are displayed in the configurations menus.
-The -GX5-45 has eight heading options.
+The 3DM-GX5-45 has eight heading options.

-If the setting is an external reference, the user has to provide a heading reference (for example, see GNSS External Receiver on page 62).
-If the setting is none, the estimated heading will drift when little-or-no changes in velocity are sensed (e.g. when stationary or traveling in the same direction at a constant velocity).
-If the setting is the magnetometer, there will be no drift, but the accuracy will only be as good as the magnetometer measurement.
+If the setting is an external reference, the user has to provide a heading reference (for example, see GPS External Receiver on page 1).
+If the setting is none, the estimated heading will drift when little-orno changes in velocity are sensed (e.g. when stationary or traveling in the same direction at a constant velocity).
 If using velocity as a heading reference, the sensor (or sensor platform) has to be moving, or there will be no heading reading.
 When using the combination settings, multiple heading aiding sources may be used.
 For example, if an external heading source is available but a magnetometer backup heading is desired, select the Mag & External Message option.